RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs.md

 - **Split**: Some ROMS that are considered clones, translations, or bootlegs also require a "parent ROM" to run.
 The parent ROM is often the first or most common variant of a game.
 In some cases the parent is not the most popular or best working version of the game, however.
 For example, in a Split set pacman.zip (a clone), will not work without puckman.zip (its parent).
 - **Merged**: Clones are merged into the parent ROM zip, meaning that more than one game is stored per file.
 Merged ROM sets are not recommended.

-## Correct ROM versions are essential

-So how do you tell you have the right ROM if you aren't sure that your set matches the version required by the emulator you chose?
-What if you don't have the right version?
+# Validating and Rebuilding ROMs

-It is possible to 'rebuild' from one version of an arcade ROM collection to another.
-If you also have access to a newer ROM collection you can 'roll forward' your ROM version, of if you have access to an older ROM collection or a 'rollback' collection you can rebuild to a lower ROM version.
+It is possible to 'rebuild' from one version of an ROM collection to another.
+If you also have access to ROMs from a newer or older ROM collection you can 'roll forward' or 'roll back' your ROM version.

-**Note: the process of verifying and rebuilding ROMs is complex and requires a substantial investment of time and effort in order to master.
-If your goal is to have working arcade ROMs, it is almost always simpler to download a full ROM set that has already been verified to match the arcade emulator you chose.**

-## Validating and Rebuilding ROMs

-In order to verify or rebuild a set, you need its corresponding DAT file and a software tool to process the DAT.
-DATs describe the ROM contents including filenames, file sizes, and checksums to verify contents are not incorrect or corrupt.
 The wiki pages for [MAME](https://github.com/RetroPie/RetroPie-Setup/wiki/MAME), [FB Alpha](https://github.com/RetroPie/RetroPie-Setup/wiki/FinalBurn-Alpha), and [Neo Geo](https://github.com/RetroPie/RetroPie-Setup/wiki/Neo-Geo) include DATs and detailed information about the ROM sets needed for the various arcade emulators.

 Popular ROM verification tools include: